Global emissions have to decline by Immediate action (by 2025)

 Atmospheric greenhouse gas concentrations drive global warming.

-All are record high and increasing at accelerating rates.
+All record high, increasing at accelerating rates.

 CO2 is responsible for about two thirds of global heating and all the ocean acidification.